jrollin/rust-cli-workshop/2_syntax/README.md

 ## :dart: Objective

-Manipulate Rust syntax inside Unit Test
+Manipulate Rust syntax needed for our CLI

-* assignation
+* variable declaration and assignation
 * basic types
 * compound types
+* operator
+* statement vs expression
 * unit test

-## Review of main Rust syntax / types
+## :pencil: Part 1 - Understand main Rust syntax / types

+Let discover some Rust Syntax and concepts

+:bulb: Notes

+Take time to read this part\
+You can refer to it when writing exercice implementation\
+Everything needed is described below.

 ### Variables and assignations